ddnexus/pagy/README.md

 #### Totally agnostic

 - it doesn't need to know anything about your models, ORM or Storage, so it doesn't add any code to them
-- it works with all kind of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count
+- it works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count
 - it works with all Rack frameworks (Rails, Sinatra, Padrino, ecc.) out of the box
 - it works with any possible non-Rack envoronment by just overriding one or two one-liner methods